stevooo2/dnd-bedtime-sync/README.md

 * If you enable the setting _Vibration_ in the App the watch will vibrate when it receives a DND sync request from the phone

 # Note
+If you are unable to "Allow Notification Access" to the mobile app and it is faded, go the apps section in Settings, open DNDSync app, click 3 dots on top right and grant "Allow Restricted Settings" access.
+Now you'll be able to grant the Notification access to mobile app.

 All credit goes to the original developer (rhaeus) for the great app.